peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Returns:</b>

-True if this represents a group of addresses; otherwise, false.
+ `true`  if this represents a group of addresses, otherwise,  `false` .

 ### Name